School Resource Officer Unit

 The Hall County Sheriff's Office School Resource Officer Unit offers proactive strategies to enhance protective factors for young people, dedicating 18 deputies to the school services unit.
 Thirteen of those officers are assigned as School Resource Officers (SRO) at our 6 middle schools and 6 high schools.
 The 5 remaining officers facilitate the A.D.V.A.N.C.E.
 (Avoiding Drugs, Violence, and Negative Choices Early) program to 5th graders at our 19 elementary schools.

 Sheriff's Office School Resource Officer Unit deputies are heavily involved in organizing and teaching the course, which is just a part of their duties when school is out for the summer.
 Deputies use classroom time, behind the wheel golf cart exercises and even give students some basic vehicle maintenance training.
-Online registration for the wildly popular program begins at 12 a.m. on January 1 of each year, and classes fill up quickly.
+ONLINE REGISTRATION for the wildly popular program begins annually at 12:01 a.m. on Feb.
+1, and classes fill up quickly.

 School Resource Officer (SRO)